Hualien railway station

-Hualien (花蓮 (Huālián, Hoa-lian)) is a railway station in Hualien City, Hualien County, Taiwan served by Taiwan Railways Administration.
-It is the terminal station of North-link line and the starting station of Taitung line.
+Hualien (花蓮 (Huālián, Hoa-lian)) is a railway station in Hualien City, Hualien County, Taiwan, served by the Taiwan Railway.
+It is the terminal station of the North-link line and the starting station of the Taitung line.

 Overview

 The station has two island platforms and one side platform.

-The station first opened on 17 February 1911 as "Karenkō Station" (花蓮港驛).
+It first opened on 17 February 1911 as "Karenkō station" (花蓮港驛).
 It was rebuilt in 2018 with a modern design and more retail space for food, drink, and gift shops.